Clashes erupt near Syrian capital

 BEIRUT Fierce fighting erupted between state forces and rebels in several parts of Syria on Thursday, activists said, including a town close to the capital Damascus, where an advance U.N. peacekeeping team was expected to arrive.

-Explosions and heavy machinegun fire rocked Douma, just 12 kilometers (8 miles) from the seat of government, activists from the Revolutionary Council of the Damascus Countryside said.
+Explosions and heavy machinegun fire rocked Douma, just 12 kilometres (8 miles) from the seat of government, activists from the Revolutionary Council of the Damascus Countryside said.

 Syria has been struggling to suppress a year-long revolt against President Bashar al-Assad's rule that has turned from a peaceful uprising to, at least partly, an armed insurgency.